-The Small Payload Rideshare Association (SPRSA) was established to organizes and conduct the Small Payload Rideshare Symposium.
-The symposiumfocuses on concepts and technologies that will enable the small payload community to meet future launch needs and test new capabilities in a cost-effective manner.
+The Small Payload Rideshare Association (SPRSA) was established to organize and conduct the Small Payload Rideshare Symposium.
+The symposium focuses on concepts and technologies that will enable the small payload community to meet future launch needs and test new capabilities in a cost-effective manner.
 The symposium has evolved into a forum where the launch services community interacts with the small satellite community in a focused, working environment to address the needs of the community for affordable small payload access to space and the impediments hampering its success

 Small Payload Rideshare Community

 The rideshare community is composed of several different and often divergent groups.
 There are small companies dedicated to building small satellites looking for sponsors with missions and money.
 There are companies that offer small launch vehicles to service the small satellite market looking for funded programs to fly.
 There are entrepreneurs who would like to develop and market small satellite buses or new small launch vehicles.
 There are government agencies with ambitions to buy more small satellites and small launch vehicles looking for ideas, partners, and sponsors.
 Finally, there is the university segment of the community – rich in graduate student manpower who feel that the educational value of designing and assembling small satellites is worthwhile.